 Providenciales Glowworm Cruises

-The Turks and Caicos Islands are full of unique attractions and sights, and one such spectacle that many visitors rarely hear about are glowworm cruises.
-Glowworms are tiny marine worms that inhabit many of the shallow and sheltered bays, channels, and wetlands around our islands.
-For about 20 minutes in the evening, during a few days per month, these interesting bioluminescent creatures put on a beautiful and fascinating display.
+The Turks and Caicos Islands is full of unique attractions and sights, and one such spectacle that many visitors rarely hear about is the glowworm display.
+Glowworms are tiny marine worms that inhabit many of the shallow and sheltered bays, channels, and mangrove wetlands around the islands.
+For about 20 minutes in the evening on the third, fourth, and fifth day after a full moon, these interesting bioluminescent creatures put on a beautiful and fascinating display.

-Typically, glowworm displays occur for a few days before and after a full moon, with the best times often after sunset yet before moon rise, on an ebbing tide.
-For most of their lives, glowworms live on the ocean floor, yet swim up to the surface for the mating event that results in the greenish glimmers.
-The phenomenon is caused when a fluorescent photoprotein is released by the female worms with their egg masses.
+For most of their lives, glowworms live on the ocean floor, yet swim up to the surface for the mating event that results in green glimmers.
+The phenomenon is caused when a fluorescent photoprotein is released by the female worms with their egg mass.

 The easiest way for visitors to see glowworms is to take a cruise or charter led by a knowledgeable captain.
 There are several companies to choose from, with both public and private tours available.